 We rounded off our walking around Inverness close to the Kessock Bridge (Pic.
 35).
 The Kessock Bridge divides Moray Firth (Pic.
 36) and smaller aside Beauly Firth (Pic.
 37).
 The total length of this bridge is more than 1km, so it makes it such a remarkable object.

-On the way back to the city centre was raining again, but we couldn’t resist visiting the Caledonian Canal inside the Inverness industry area.
+On the way back to the city center was raining again, but we couldn’t resist visiting the Caledonian Canal inside the Inverness industry area.
 After this, we went to the bus station.
-We departed from Inverness at 18:30 and after 3,5-hour journey arrived in Edinburgh…
+We departed from Inverness at 18:30 and after a 3,5-hour journey arrived in Edinburgh…

-The next part of this trip in the next article, immediately following this one.
+The next part of this trip is in the next article, immediately following this one.